spaceml-org/InstrumentToInstrument/docs/pages/translation.rst

 After training the ITI model, we can translate from one instrument to another, which offers the three use cases of image enhancement, instrument intercalibration, and super-resolution observations.
 For the translation process we use the built-in translate function located in the ``iti.translate`` directory.
-Here you find the the translation classes for the different use cases.
+Here you find the the individual classes for the use cases.

 If you want to translate your own data you can create a new translation class using the base class ``InstrumentToInstrument`` and implement the ``translate`` method.